 When boarding school dorms are closed for the holidays, Colibri Boston offers camps in downtown Boston for international students.
-This year, our Thanksgiving break camp counselors are a diverse and energetic group.
+This year, our Thanksgiving Break Program counselors are a diverse and energetic group.
 Sasinat (Patty) Chindapol Education: Harvard College ’19 Hometown: Bangkok, Thailand Languages Spoken: English, Thai, Mandarin Chinese Favorite Foods: Anything sweet Fun Fact: I scuba dive!
 Currently in her first year at Harvard University, … Continue reading Meet Our Thanksgiving Camp Counselors & Tutors

 People often ask us where we got our name Colibri Boston.
 Explaining our story to clients and business partners made me realize there’s a little treasure hidden beneath a name: founders’ dreams, aspirations, or historical legacy.
 Analyzing those names is like opening a time capsule and reaching into your company or school roots.
 Follow my blog with Bloglovin Below we present the story behind our name … Continue reading A Look Behind the Names of the World’s Most Famous Companies & Schools

 Comparative Study Tour: Focus on Inclusive Policies, Practices, and Education Reforms in Poland Lublin, Kraków and Warsaw, Poland Follow my blog with Bloglovin Colibri Boston, in collaboration with University of Massachusetts Boston and John Paul II University in Lublin, Poland is pleased to announce the following faculty-led trip for study abroad.
 Dates: March 12-20, 2016.
 Program Highlights Participate in a comparative professional issues seminar with students and faculty … Continue reading Poland as Our Classroom: Study Tour with UMass Boston